 The number one problem to look for is rust.
 You need to check sills; stick your hand behind the sill near the end where it meets the rear wheel arch.
 If its rotten there, just get back in your car and go home right now.
 While you’re grovelling on the ground down there, check the rear quarter panel and the rear wheel arch, running your fingers around the inside lip of the arch to feel for filler.
 This is the prime area for rust on an MX5.

-The youngest MK1 MX5 is 20 years old and most are older so its not just straightforward rust that you are looking for.
+The youngest MK1 MX5 is 26 years old and most are older so its not just straightforward rust that you are looking for.
 I know many experts say that MX5 sills fall into two categories: they have either been repaired OR will need repairing soon.
 I can confirm from my own experience that bodywork repairs are going to be present on most older MX5s –especially around the rear sill area.
 Accept that now and you won’t waste lots of time looking for showroom condition cars.
-I know that sounds harsh but it’s a reality and if you decide to hang on and look for a car with original, mint condition sills, then be prepared to wait and look for a very long time or pay over the odds for a car.
+I know that sounds harsh but it’s a reality and if you decide to hang on and look for a car with original, mint condition sills, then be prepared to wait and look for a very long time or pay a lot of money.
 A repaired car isn’t a bad thing: the key is working out how well the any repairs have been carried out.

 If you get on your hands and knees directly behind the car, you can get a good view of much of the underside of the car including the floor pans and sills.
 While you’re down there, have a good look at the suspension: the rear lower arms can rust terribly (usually much worse on UK cars) and a broken spring is an increasingly common problem now that we have so many speed bumps around.
+At the front of the car, its worth trying to check for split rubber boots on track rod ends (cheap and easy to replace) and on top and bottom ball joints (quite a bit more involved to replace).
 You might notice that there is what looks like a chassis member running along the floor on each side of the underside.
-In reality, these are not chassis members at all and have very little structural strength: they supposedly add a little strength to the floorpan and they are constructed from very thin metal.
+In reality, these are not chassis members at all and have very little structural strength: they supposedly add a little strength to the floor pan and they are constructed from very thin metal (they-re known as 'chassis rails' in the MX5 world).
 Unfortunately, many owners choose to use these as a jacking point and squash them flat.
 Its not the end of the world and repair isn’t too difficult.